gsuuon/note.nvim/README.md

 ### Tree-sitter
 A [tree-sitter grammar](https://github.com/gsuuon/tree-sitter-note) can be installed with `:TSInstall note`.
 The grammar includes markdown style code-fenced injections of other languages and makes it possible to use treesitter based navigation like [tshjkl](https://github.com/gsuuon/tshjkl.nvim) with note items.

 https://github.com/gsuuon/note.nvim/assets/6422188/27fbbc66-6a6a-49ef-94ca-25e4e5eeb3b9

+> [!INFO]
+> The tree-sitter grammar currently assumes unix newlines, if tree-sitter parser is installed then note will :set ff=unix in note filetype buffers

 #### Highlights
 The treesitter highlight groups are linked in [ftplugin/note.lua](ftplugin/note.lua) and the group queries are in [queries/note/highlights.scm](queries/note/highlights.scm).
 You can customize these by overriding the groups with your own links or highlights.